-With its tiled walls, exposed bulbs and shared wooden tables, from the moment you walk in you can Basque in the North Spanish aura.
+With its tiled walls, exposed bulbs and shared wooden tables, from the moment you walk in you can Basque in the Northern Spanish aura.
 It feels like the kitchen of a ‘30s villa; which is exactly where you’ll want to be when the food is this good.

 Copita also translates as glass, so as you can imagine, the drinks menu has been given the same level of attention.
 The owner, Tim Luther, has a background in wine-importing and it shows.
 The focus of the menu is lesser known, better value wines so you’re likely to discover something new.
 And in keeping with the Spanish tradition, there’s a serious number of large G&Ts to boot.

 Just remember, as with the feeding of the 5000 it can get crowded so, like your hungry forefathers, be prepared to perch or stand.